-The site or page is edited based on the automated SEO.
+The site or page is edited based on automated SEO.
 In particular, the search log database may provide a unit frequency list reflecting the popularity of various units.
 The more popular units that are related to the content of the page may be used in the automated SEO of the page.

 The unit frequency list may be compared with the existing units of a page so that the more popular concepts within the page may be emphasized.

-The patent filing does provide a number of examples on how their automated SEO system might update page titles, URLs for pages, meta descriptions and meta keywords, alt attributes for images, and headings on pages.
+The patent filing does provide many examples of how their automated SEO system might update page titles, URLs for pages, meta descriptions and meta keywords, alt attributes for images, and headings on pages.
 For example, here’s the discussion on page titles:

 The title of the page is an example of a feature that may be used for SEO.
 Each page includes a title describing the contents of the page.
 The title may be the title of the page that is viewable in the title bar of a web browser.
 The search engine may use the title to determine the content of a page.

 In one example, if you have a blog related to Chicago sports teams, then a title may be generic, such as “Chicago sports blog.”
-However, after comparing the unit frequency list and the existing page unit list, it may be determined that Chicago Cubs.RTM. are currently very popular.
+However, after comparing the unit frequency list and the existing page unit list, it may be determined that the Chicago Cubs.RTM. are currently very popular.

 Accordingly, the search engine optimizer may select that unit and edit the title to be “Chicago Cubs blog.”
 The popularity of the unit Chicago Cubs.RTM. may provide better search results than when the title was “Chicago sports blog.”